PedroLouzada/42-Common-Core/Rank1/get_next_line/README.md

     free(line);
 }
 ```
-No compilation scripts or libraries are provided; just compile together with your other sources.
+No compilation scripts or libraries are provided, just compile together with your other sources.
 ## Future Improvements

 - Add support for bonus features (like multiple file descriptors).